salesforce/lwsec-docs-mirror/packages/@locker/distortion/docs/distortions.md

 <hr>
 <a name="elementdocsattributes-gettermd"></a>

-## Element.attributes getter
+## Element.prototype.attributes getter

-The [`Element.attributes`](https://developer.mozilla.org/en-US/docs/Web/API/Element/attributes) property returns a live collection of all attribute nodes registered to the specified node.
+The [`Element.prototype.attributes`](https://developer.mozilla.org/en-US/docs/Web/API/Element/attributes) property returns a live collection of all attribute nodes registered to the specified node.
 It is a `NamedNodeMap`, not an `Array`, so it has no `Array` methods and the `Attr` nodes' indexes may differ among browsers.

 The `attributes` collection can be used to set and remove attributes on an element.